tomwolber/Responsive-Toolbar/README.md

 **About:**

-Responsive Toolbar is a (currently) small piece of pure JavaScript that displays the current window size, and what devices are supported at that display.
+Responsive Toolbar is a (currently) small piece of pure JavaScript that displays the current window size, and what devices are associated with that size on an overlay on the top of the page.

 This is in VERY EARLY STAGES of development.